iamdayo/Olist-Brazilian-E-Commerce---Delivery-and-Customer-Experience-Analysis/README-Project.md

 ## Business Context

 Olist is a marketplace, not a retailer.
-Small Brazilian merchants list their products through Olist, and hand them to a carrier.
+Small Brazilian merchants list their products through Olist, pack their own orders, and hand them to a carrier.
 Olist owns the platform and the review score.
 It does not own the truck.

 So when a delivery goes wrong, the customer blames the platform and the seller carries the rating.
 The question is not how late deliveries are, but which part of the journey loses the time.
 A seller sitting on a parcel is fixable with dispatch targets.
 A carrier taking 99 days to cross the country is not.

-This analysis splits the journey into stages, measures each one, and then tests the answer by holding the seller constant.

 ## Table of Contents